Install ExpressionEngine using its security features right out of the box.

 - Anonymize our Control Panel access point to conceal our control panel from one-size-fits-all DDOS and brute force attacks.

-- Install ExpressionEngine on a vagrant/homestead server with our own naming conventions on a Mac operating system.
+- Install ExpressionEngine on a local development with our own naming conventions on a Mac operating system.
+This approach also works for DDEV and other local emulators.

-- Secure ExpressionEngine from unwanted attacks before the code ever hits a live server.
+- Secure ExpressionEngine from unwanted attacks before the code ever hits a live server, using first-party configurations intended for the purpose.

 Before you begin